Why Tech Sales AE's Never Feel Ahead (And How to Fix Your Operating System)

 The Insight: Why Your Brain Sabotages Your Focus

-But there is a big neuroscience problem.
+It's a neuroscience problem.

-But… survival isn't selling.
+And survival isn't selling.

 You stop trusting yourself.

 Bollocks.
-You’re just running the wrong software.
+You're not broken.
+You're just running the wrong software.

 At Cybernetic Coaching, we help AEs move from frantic reactivity to a repeatable daily rhythm.
-Think of the Sales L.O.O.P.™ as a reset and re-install for your personal operating system.

 1. LISTEN - Audit the Pattern